evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ## Drivetrain

 Genesis Electrified GV70 has an all-wheel drive system supported by two motors, one on each axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.